Menu

 Now, Black History Month has expanded to include the history of not just African and Caribbean people but black people in general.

-"In years gone by, October has been the only time of year when the UK talks about the achievements of Black people in Britain," says Catherine Ross guest editor of Black History Month 2021.
+"In years gone by, October has been the only time of year when the UK talks about the achievements of Black people in Britain," says Catherine Ross.

 At the global level, radio remains the most widely consumed medium.
 This unique ability to reach out to the widest audience means radio can shape a society’s experience of diversity, stand as an arena for all voices to speak out, be represented and heard.
 Radio stations should serve diverse communities, offering a wide variety of programs, viewpoints and content, and reflect the diversity of audiences in their organizations and operations.